ghi-electronics/Documentation/software/tinyclr/tutorials/google-cloud.md

 ![GCloud Create Subscription](images/gcloud-create-subscription.jpg)

-Create a name for in the 'Subscription ID' box, and select topic we created earlier.
+Create a name for in the 'Subscription ID' box and select topic we created earlier.
 There may be additional setting on this dashboard you can use, but for this tutorial we only need to set these two items.
 Click the 'CREATE' button at the bottom.

 ![GCloud Name Subscription](images/gcloud-name-subscription.jpg)